trento-project/web/docs/design/2026-08-12-sast-dast-scanning.md

    `GET /api/hosts` returns 200 before handing the token to ZAP.
 3. **Active scan hangs.** `timeout-minutes: 45` on the job.

-Nuclei writing no file on zero findings is handled inside `publish-sarif`, not at each call site.
+Nuclei writes no file on zero findings.
+The DAST job synthesises an empty report in that case rather than skipping the upload, so a clean run still submits an analysis under the `nuclei` category — which is the only thing that lets code scanning close an alert it filed earlier.

 ## Baseline and ratchet